sfeir-open-source/sfeir-school-docker/docs/markdown/10-introduction/02-container-runtime.md

 # Container Runtimes

-> Runtimes is responsible of create and run a container.
+> Runtimes are responsible of creating and running containers.

 Notes: